 This makeover was such a huge undertaking for us, but it’s easy to see that it would have a huge ROI for us if we’d want to sell the house.
 A bathroom makeover or renovation can be hard to live through, but it’ll be worth it in the end!

 There’s so much more to learn about home renovations on the Travelers website, including two more places to focus on when remodeling a home.
 I never would have imagined the last one on the list was such a great return on investment!

 While you’re buying/selling a home, it’s easy to feel a little worried about the unknowns.
 We felt this way when we bought both of our houses, because both of them were old homes (built in 1920 and 1902) and they weren’t being sold by the owners (both had passed).

 I wish I had known about this *free* OpenHouse tool that Travelers provides when we were buying these houses.
 When using the Travelers Insurance OpenHouse tool, all you do is plug in your address, and you’ll be able to see a list of home repairs that were done on the house with a permit.

 This tool is part of Traveler’s Home Central – a free resource for anyone who is a homeowner or who is looking to become one.
 If you’re anything like me, you’ll find a lot of valuable information on their website here.

 On the homepage is an article about how to stage your home to sell quickly – there are really helpful tips in there that we used when selling our house as well!
 But Home Central goes far beyond buying/selling a home, and is also really helpful for anyone who is looking to start any renovations in their home (or looking for tips on general maintenance & upkeep).

-Thanks again to Travelers for sponsoring this post.
+Thanks again to Travelers for sponsoring this post about the best house projects for the biggest ROI.
 Again, all opinions are always 100% my own.